Applications with Teletherm

 There has been greater utilization with large animals in the private clinical setting than with small ones.

-Laboratory animals such as rats, rabbits, or monkeys have been used to understand certain disease processes or the effects of pharmaceutical products and therapies.
+Laboratory animals such as pigs, rats, rabbits, or monkeys have been used to understand certain disease processes or the effects of pharmaceutical products and therapies.

 An objective thermal perspective is provided.